-Evacu-Trac devices are located in the third floor stairwells to assist with movement of persons with mobility issues.
+Evacu-Trac "stair chairs" are devices are located in the third floor stairwells of CHC to assist with movement of persons with mobility issues.

 BE AWARE glass exterior doorways and foyers are not suitable Safer Areas and should be avoided.